-- (1) The amounts shown represent the value of bonus awards under our 2019 annual bonus program.
-Target and maximum amounts are based on achieving all of our performance goals at 100% and 150%, respectively.
-For 2019, there was no minimum under our 2019 annual bonus program.
-For additional detail on our annual bonus program, please see "Compensation Discussion and Analysis Annual Performance-Based Incentive Compensation" above. - (2) Vests monthly over four years from the date of grant, subject to continued service through the applicable vesting date, except the option grant to Dr. Horton on January 10, 2019, which vests as to 25% of the shares on January 10, 2020 and as to 1/48th per month thereafter, subject to continued service through the applicable vesting date.
-The stock option granted to Dr. Horton on January 10, 2019 was modified on August 31, 2019 in connection with the termination of her employment. - (3) These amounts represent the grant date fair value, or, with respect to the stock option held by Dr. Horton that was modified on August 31, 2019, the incremental fair value of the options granted to our NEOs during 2019 as computed in accordance with ASC 718.
-The assumptions used in calculating the grant date fair value are set forth in Note 12 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+- (1) The amounts shown represent the value of bonus awards under our 2020 annual bonus program.
+The maximum amount specified represents 150% of the target achievement of corporate operating performance.
+For 2020, there was no minimum under our annual bonus program.
+For additional detail on our annual bonus program, please see "Compensation Discussion and Analysis Annual Performance-Based Incentive Compensation" above. - (2) The restricted stock units vest annually over three years from the date of grant, subject to continued service through the applicable vesting date. - (3) The options vest monthly over four years from the date of grant, subject to continued service through the applicable vesting. - (4) These amounts represent the grant date fair value of the options and restricted stock units granted to our NEOs during 2020 as computed in accordance with ASC 718.
+The assumptions used in calculating the grant date fair value are set forth in Note 12 to the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

-Outstanding Equity Awards at 2019 Fiscal Year End
+Outstanding Equity Awards at 2020 Fiscal Year End

-The following table lists all outstanding equity awards held by our NEOs as of December 31, 2019.
+The following table lists all outstanding equity awards held by our NEOs as of December 31, 2020.